 A person from the crowd then shouted, “Well, it's about time.
 Now let's get on with the valuable collection!”

-The auctioneer; however, laid down his gavel and announced, “I'm sorry, the auction is over.”
+The auctioneer however, laid down his gavel and announced, “I'm sorry, but the auction is over.”

 The auctioneer replied, “It was a stipulation in the will.
 Only the painting of the son would be auctioned, and whoever bought that painting would inherit the entire estate, including the paintings.
 In other words, it is the father's will that whoever takes the son would get everything, and those that do not take the son would get nothing!”

 God sent his Son to die in our place.
 Much like the auctioneer, God is pleading with us, “Who'll take the Son”.
 Because, you see, whoever takes the Son will co-inherit the kingdom with Him (Rom 8:16,17 and 1Peter 1:3-5), but whoever rejects the Son will suffer eternal damnation (Rev 20:15).